semplice/releasenotes/numb/7-preview.md

   EFI boot works fine.
   If you want to put Semplice 7-preview in an USB drive and you have a BIOS-powered machine, use UNetbootin (this will be obiviously fixed in the final release)
+* The screen auto-locks in live session.
+  To exit from the screensaver you must use the "live" password.
+  This is tracked in [live-config-semplice bug #1](https://github.com/semplice/live-config-semplice/issues/1).

 We are commited to solve all these issues before distributing the final release.